 Most recent 5-year trend data has indicated that 88% of our graduates successfully gain employment in the teaching and coaching sectors.
 To date, our graduates have found employment in Ireland, the UK, the US, Korea, Canada, the Middle East, Australia, and New Zealand.

-The BEDSSPE also provides a pathway for graduates who wish to study at postgraduate level in sport, physical activity, physical education, wellbeing, physical literacy, or general education.
+The Physical Education, Sports Studies and Arts degree also provides a pathway for graduates who wish to study at postgraduate level in sports, physical activity, physical education, well-being, physical literacy, or general education.

 Placement or Study Abroad Information

-Note for Irish and French students: the Teaching Council require that students must have verifiable residential experience (in France or Gaeltacht).
-In order to fulfill this requirement, students may opt to register for an additional 5 credit module, ED2319, which is available to students taking this programme.
+Note for Irish and French students: the Teaching Council requires that students must have verifiable residential experience (in France or Gaeltacht).
+In order to fulfill this requirement, students may opt to register for an additional 5-credit module, ED2319, which is available to students taking this programme.
 The module is taken in addition to the prescribed programme requirements.
-Work towards this module can be undertaken in part in Semester 3 of years 1, 2 or 3 but must be completed in full in time for examination at the Summer Examination Board in the Fourth Year of the programme.
-Students who wish to take this module will register for it in Fourth Year.
+Work towards this module can be undertaken in part in Semester 3 of Years 1, 2 or 3 but must be completed in full in time for examination at the Summer Examination Board in the Fourth Year of the programme.
+Students who wish to take this module will register for it in Year 4.